james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 Go into the Admin Web/UI, click the `Add to Table` drop down and select `zones` and you'll get a form.

-The only items that you really need to fill out are `Zone` which is the name of the zone and `Price Info`, which is a JSON of the prices you wish to charge for names in the zone.
+The only items that you really MUST fill out are `Zone` which is the name of the zone and `Price Info`, which is a JSON of the prices you wish to charge for names in the zone.

-If this is your zone you are selling names in then the `Registry` is `local`.
+If this is your zone you are selling names in then, the `Registry` is `local`.
 For EPP zones, see below.

-For prices, the minimum is
+For prices, the minimum JSON is

 	{
 	"create": 10.00,